WICG/indexed-db-observers/EXPLAINER.md

 The following extra 'hidden variables' will be kept track of in the spec inside of IDBTransaction:
  * pending_observer_construction - a list of {uuid string, options map, callback function} tuples.
- * culled_change_list - a list of { operation string, optional key IDBKeyRange, optional value object}
+ * culled_change_list - a per-object-store list of { operation string, optional key IDBKeyRange, optional value object}.
+The could be done as a map of object store name to the given list.

 ## Observer Creation
 When the observe method is called on a transaction, the given options, callback, and the transaction's object stores are given a unique id and are stored in a `pending_observer_construction` list as an `Observer`.
 This id is given to the observer control, which is returned.
 When the transaction is completed successfuly, the Observer is added to the domain-specific list of observers.
 If the transaction is not completed successfuly, this does not happen.